ottofabian/RL-Project/README.md

 ```

 ## Experiments

+__Please be aware that the Quanser environments are still subject to change and results or policies might not be reproducible or applicable anymore.__
+__The latest Quanser version introduced different constraints for the cartpole environment which can cause issues.__

 We added a small subset of experiment runs, which we found useful in order to get a better feeling for hyper-parameters and the algorithm in general.
 This allows to compare different hyper-parameter settings, performance and sample efficiency.

 More details can be found [here](./experiments/README.md).
 In order to run experiments with [A3C](a3c/README.md) or [PILCO](pilco/README.md), please check the corresponding README.